Resolution and Robustness Bounds for Reconstructive Spectrometers: Correlation Length for Under-determined Systems

 Here, $\beta$ accounts for the geometric reduction of dimensionality, and $\eta > 1$ is a shape correction factor accounting for the Fejér broadening.
 Let us now refer to the definition of the $J(a)$ function in Eq.~(11) of the main text, reproduced here for convenience:

 We seek a form

-By comparing to the RMT ensemble in the limit of strong correlations ($a \gg 1$), we find that the broadening factor converges to $\eta \approx \sqrt{2}$---i.e., the Bartlett windowing broadens the effective spectral correlation width by a factor of $\sqrt{2}$ relative to a hard rectangular truncation.
-Thus, we set $a_{eff} = \sqrt{2} \frac{M}{N} a$.
-Substituting this into \eqref{Jadef} yields
+By comparing to the RMT ensemble in the limit of strong correlations ($a \gg 1$), we find that the broadening factor converges to $\eta \approx \sqrt{2}$, i.e., the Bartlett windowing broadens the effective spectral correlation width by a factor of $\sqrt{2}$ relative to a hard rectangular truncation.
+We note that the results are not sensitive to the precise value of $\eta$: values in the range $\eta \in [1.2, 1.6]$ all give reasonable agreement with the RMT data, with $\eta = \sqrt{2} \approx 1.414$ providing the best overall fit (see Fig.~\ref{fig.eta_sensitivity}).
+This value remains consistent across ensembles with different numbers of internal modes ($P = 200$--$1000$) and different $M/N$ ratios ($\beta = 0.2$--$0.9$).
+Thus, we set $a_{\textrm{eff}} = \sqrt{2} \frac{M}{N} a$, and substituting this into \eqref{Jadef} yields

-The pre-factor $1/(\pi a^2)$ and the $\tan^{-1}$ term remain dependent on the original $a$ as they relate to the normalization of the total energy and the bulk spectrum, which are less sensitive to the edge smoothing effects than the exponential tail governed by the $\sinh$ term.
+The pre-factor $1/(\pi^2 a^2)$ and the $\tan^{-1}$ term remain dependent on the original $a$ as they relate to the normalization of the total energy and the bulk spectrum, which are less sensitive to the edge smoothing effects than the exponential tail governed by the $\sinh$ term.